jryans/jryans.github.com/source/_posts/2014-10-28-debug-fennec-tabs.markdown

 ## What's Next

-We have even more connection UX improvements on the way, so I'll hope have more to share soon!
+We have even more connection UX improvements on the way, so I hope to have more to share soon!

 If there are features you'd like to see added, [file bugs][bugs] or contact the